 I was talking to a friend who said she felt like it makes no sense to start cleanses and resets in the dead of winter.
 (We’re talking to you, New Year’s resolutions!)
 I get what she meant: when it’s cold and frosty out, the last thing I want to eat is a salad or plate of veggies.
 With everyone kicking off 2018 healthy eating goals, I think it’s all about finding that balance between cozying up to something hearty but still eating mindfully.
 Enter: kitchari.

 If you haven’t heard of kitchari, think of something similar to a savory rice and lentil oatmeal.
 Practices like Ayurveda look to kitchari as Indian comfort food, but unlike a lot of “comfort food” in western cultures, kitchari is known for it’s nourishing and cleansing benefits.
+My version isn’t quite traditional, and this version is a little thicker than the traditional, but I still love it!
+Traditionally, you leave it plain with just the rice and lentils, it’s easy on digestion.
+I add in the extra veggies any other time I need something heartier.
 For me, this is the dish my mom would make for us any time my brother and I came down with a cold or were just feeling under the weather.
 You could even say that I consider this the Indian version of chicken noodle soup!

 Kitchari is fairly simple to make and is one of those dishes that can be adjusted based on your preferences along with what ingredients you have on hand.
 While my mom has always made it plain with just the lentils and rice, I recently made a super thick version that I topped with jammy eggs and greens for breakfast, and I make this drier version with tons of veggies for dinner.